e5pe0n/algorithm-training/algorithm_introduction/README.md

-# Implementing "Algorithm Introduction / 3rd Edition" with C++ and Python
+# Implementing "Algorithm Introduction / 3rd Edition" in C++ and Python